alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 ## Then

-- Build your team now; and
-- Come to me so I can note it down.
+Start building your team now and come to me so I can note the members down.

 - - -